lsst-ts/observatory-ops-docs/AuxTel/Standard-Operations/Nighttime-Operations/Monitoring-LATISS-Disperser-Wheel-Position.rst

 to allow proper dispersion of the diffraction orders across the CCD.
 This check is especially critical if the ATSpectrograph cRIO has been reset recently as the reset may result in mechanism timeouts or miscommunication.
 During normal operations, the position of the disperser wheel can be monitored with telemetry from Chronograph or LOVE.
-However, when the cRIO is reset and the linear stage is in the forward position, the reported position is no longer reliable.
+However, when the cRIO is reset and the linear stage is in the forward position, it is possible that the reported position may not be reliable.
 Therefore, it is important to validate the position of the linear grating stage independently from the telemetry.

 .. _Monitoring-LATISS-Disperser-Wheel-Position-Precondition: